markcyril28/PlantPhyloBuilder/README.md

 - Tutorial: [How to Install WSL](https://www.youtube.com/watch?v=5RTSlby-l9w)
 ### **BIG NOTE:** Install **Ubuntu 22 or higher version** instead.
-- To check for the version of your Ubuntu, run this command:
+- To check the version of your Ubuntu, run this command:
 ```bash
 lsb_release -a
 ```